lukeod/vampiresurvivors-modding/arcana-system.md

 ## Advanced Arcana Patterns

 ### Conditional Arcana Stacking
-Some arcanas may interact with each other:
-- Multiplicative effects when multiple arcanas are active
-- Exclusive effects that override each other
-- Synergistic combinations that create new behaviors
+Arcanas interact with each other through multiplicative effects when multiple arcanas are active, exclusive effects that override each other, and synergistic combinations that create new behaviors.

 ### Dynamic Arcana Effects
-Advanced arcanas may have effects that change over time:
-- Scaling effects based on game progression
+Advanced arcanas have effects that change over time through scaling effects based on game progression, time-limited powerful effects, and effects that trigger under specific combinations of conditions.
-- Time-limited powerful effects
-- Effects that trigger under specific combinations of conditions

 ## Common Issues
 - **Effect stacking**: Multiple instances of same effect